-Trust is often referred to as the holy grail for teamwork – everyone seems to agree that it is important, yet few seem to know how go about instilling it in their teams.
+Trust is often referred to as the holy grail for teamwork – everyone seems to agree on its importance.
+And yet only few seem to know how to go about enabling it.
 Intuitively, it makes a lot of sense.
-You would possibly get better results in a team environment if you are able to trust your team members and work together.
-The shift to virtual has made this even more challenging.
+You would possibly get better results in a team environment if you can trust your team members and work together.
+However, a shift to the virtual work mode has made this even more challenging.

 They come together to form a handy acronym called